raikasdev/mastopoet/README.md

 First, install dependencies with `npm install` and then build the app with `npm run build`.
 Simple as that!
 The application is in the `dist` directory.

+### Ko-fi advert

+By default, the default post shows a link to my Ko-fi profile.
+If you want to disable it, you can customize the defaultPost in `src/config.ts`, or set environment value `VITE_HIDE_DEVELOPER_KOFI_AD` to false.
+I appreciate if you decide to keep it.

 ## Building with docker

 You can use docker for deploying a production ready instance of Mastopoet.